boschresearch/pcg_gazebo/examples/README.md

 of them with the bounce settings enabled so that they will bounce against the ground and each other.

+# Occupancy grid map generation

+Occupancy grid maps can be computed from single models, model groups or worlds using ray tracing.
+In this [notebook](https://github.com/boschresearch/pcg_gazebo/blob/master/examples/gen_grid_map.ipynb) it is demonstrated how a grid map can be plotted and stored from a generated world.

 # Parsers

 ## Parsing `xacro` files